What is this?

 Why practice this way?

 Everything you practice will apply directly to performance.
-You will reveal areas for technical improvement—guiding the design of an efficient, goal oriented practice plan.
+You’ll reveal areas for technical improvement—guiding the design of an efficient, goal oriented practice plan.

 To learn melodic phrasing, we go straight to the source: Charlie Parker.
 For a drummer, there may be no better source of phrasing inspiration.
 The character of Parker’s rhythmic phrasing blends perfectly with rudiments, teaches clever use of space and motivic development.